 S1(x) ⊃ E7(x)

+εσπαντ

 Properties:

 O1 diminished (was diminished by): S10 Material Substantial

 O2 removed (was removed by): S11 Amount of Matter

 S2 Sample Taking

 Subclass of: S1 Matter Removal

 Superclass of S3 Measurement by Sampling

 Scope note: This class comprises the activity that results in taking an amount of matter as sample for further analysis from a material substantial such as a body of water, a geological formation or an archaeological object.
 The removed matter may acquire a persistent identity of different nature beyond the act of its removal, such as becoming a physical object in the narrower sense.
 The sample is typically removed from a physical feature which is used as a frame of reference, the place of sampling.
 In case of non-rigid Material Substantials, the source of sampling may regarded not to be modified by the activity of sample taking.